UniversalDependencies/docs/_naq/index.md

 ### Non-verbal Clauses

 * The copula auxiliaries _a_ (present, could be omitted) and _i_ (non-present) are used for copulas of equation, attribution, possession, benefaction.
-Location and existance clauses use verbs _hâ_ "stay" or _ǀkhai_ 'be absent', which are treated as the head of the clause and tagged [VERB]().
+Locational and existential clauses use verbs _hâ_ "stay" or _ǀkhai_ "be absent", which are treated as the head of the clause and tagged [VERB]().

 ### Relations Overview